Fgruntjes/s3-plus/readme.md

 * Clean up account by deleting empty buckets

 Disclaimer: use at your own risk!
 No responsibility is taken for lost, corrupted or otherwise damaged data, unexpected charges, or undesired impacts on your AWS account.
 Please read all notes and disclaimers on each of the commands to see how they work and their limitations.
 If in doubt, consult the source code, test on unimportant data before using in production, or do not use this software.

+## Installation

+Install with:

+`npm i -g s3-plus`

+The `s3-plus` command will then become available for you to use.

+You must also have the AWS CLI installed and credentials set up for S3 Plus to work.

 ## Usage